invictus-anic3tus/Printer-Pi-Pro/JOURNAL.md

 today i exported everything, uploaded it, made sure jlcpcb checkout works, and figured out you can combine jlc and lcsc orders! ima do that + get my parts from lcsc since its cheaper than pcba. no design today, just exporting all the files and such.

 1 hr

+### day five - june 30
+today i double checked my connections, and realized the relay and fan ports were backwards. i fixed the schematic, updated the PCB... and it didn't work. eventually i figured out that i had to manually change the tracks on the footprint on the PCB, which is kinda strange. i also labelled the PCB, to make it more user-friendly.
+I updated the scripts a bit, and added some example ones. time to submit!!!

+2 hrs